Hybrid Bonded Mode¶

 -

-You need to run through the same steps on all the servers that you want to attach to the VLAN, assigning a different IP address to each.
+You need to run through the same steps on all the servers that you want to attach to the VLAN, assigning a different IP address from the subnet to each.

 Adding Multiple VLANs¶

-Adding multiple VLANs to the bond is supported, you just have to make sure that the interface will receive packets destined for each VLAN.
+Adding multiple VLANs to the bond is supported, you just have to make sure there is a subinterface that will receive packets destined for each VLAN.

 To assign another VLAN, or to assign multiple VLANs at once, navigate to the server's Network page.
 In the Layer 2 section, click Add New VLAN, to assign the VLAN to the bond0